Khyril Muhymeen

-Mohd Khyril Muhymeen bin Zambri (born 9 May 1987) is a Malaysian footballer who plays for Petaling Jaya City in Malaysia Super League as a forward.
+Mohd Khyril Muhymeen bin Zambri (born 9 May 1987) is a Malaysian professional footballer who plays as a forward.
 He also played for the Malaysia national, the Malaysia U-23 and the Malaysia U-20 team.

 Club career

 Kedah

 Born in Alor Setar, Khyril spent most of his career playing for Kedah.
 He scored 3 league goals in his debut season in 2005.

 Negeri Sembilan

 On 15 December 2014, Khyril agreed to sign a contract with Malaysia Premier League side Negeri Sembilan.

 AirAsia

 On 4 February 2016, Khyril signed a one-year contract with third-tier side AirAsia playing for the Malaysia FAM League.

 PKNS

 On 29 November 2016, Khyril signed a one-year contract with Malaysia Super League club PKNS.
 He made his debut for PKNS in a 1–0 defeat against Felda United on 21 January 2017.
 Khyril scored his first goal for the club in a 5–3 home win against Negeri Sembilan on 11 July 2018.